rosscg/rosscg.github.io/README.md

-This is a preliminary setup of blog, forked from jekyll-now.
+This is a preliminary setup of blog, forked from jekyll-now, portfolio thumbs from themefisher/kross-jekyll

 Run locally with command `jekyll serve --livereload`

+Note: cards for blog entries prefer height=270px.
+Image is resized for width, height is cropped and centred.

 ### Next Steps:
  * Link to main domain name or link to CS